DeveloperAlly/Tutorial-factory-PLN/NFTstorageTutorial.md

 TL; DR: If you are already familiar with IPFS & Filecoin, you can jump straight to the coding demo [here](#demo)

 First, let’s clear up any confusion that may be out there around a few names you’ve probably heard floating around the web3 ecosystem and how they fit together.
 You have probably heard of Protocol Labs, IPFS, Filecoin, and the Filecoin Foundation.
-Many times these names are used interchangeably and, while they are all tightly affiliated, they are all actually separate organizations.

 ![Infographic showing relationships between Protocol Labs, Filecoin Foundation, Filecoint, & IPFS](https://ipfs.io/ipfs/bafybeibix67vqxoama6ekiy4mmex67pdf5p63c2jwxzgss5p4sf7src7ai/PLrelationships.jpg)

 ### Protocol Labs

-Founded in 2013 by Juan Benet, Protocol Labs is a fully distributed open-source R&D organization which builds protocols, tools, and services aimed at helping to radically improve the internet and drive breakthroughs in computing to help move humanity forward.
-These are some big goals for sure and, luckily, some truly powerhouse people are working to help drive this research and mission.
+Founded in 2013 by Juan Benet, Protocol Labs is a fully distributed open-source Research & Development organization which builds protocols, tools, and services aimed at helping to radically improve the internet and drive breakthroughs in computing to help move humanity forward.
+These are some big goals for sure and, luckily, some truly powerhouse people are working to help drive this research and mission together with our talented and passionate ecosystem teams.

 ### IPFS (InterPlanetary File System)

 [IPFS](https://docs.filecoin.io/) is more than just a cool, futuristic name.
 As a distributed, peer to peer network for files and folders, it was designed to be able to work even when the network is between planets!
 IPFS uses cryptography to address content by what it is instead of where it is.
 This creates the ability to retrieve content from the peer closest to you.
 If we were all hanging out in our shiny, new Mars colony, we could request files from each other quickly rather than waiting for signals to travel to centralized servers back on Earth and then back to us.
+Recently we've even partnered with [Lockheed Martin to launch an IPFS node in space too!](https://thedefiant.io/filecoin-ipfs-space/)

-IPFS is distributed and decentralized by design , has no central authority servers for censorship resistance, is designed to be offline first for resilience, and provides trustless verifiability of stored data through cryptographic hashes called Content IDs (CIDs).
+IPFS is distributed and decentralized by design, has no central authority servers for censorship resistance, is designed to be offline first for resilience, and provides trustless verifiability of stored data through cryptographic hashes called Content IDs (CIDs).

 ![Infographic showing relationship between CID and data content](https://ipfs.io/ipfs/bafybeicf5damu4pubbt5du2ljixkvv4ybetmdf5nnnkhuvpityj26jf7ya/CIDcontent.jpg)

 It’s worth taking a moment to talk a bit more here about Content Ids (CIDs).
-IPFS takes content and uses SHA-256 cryptography to create a deterministic hash representation of that data.
-In simple terms, changing one character or pixel of that saved data would create a completely new CID.
-In practice, this means you can be assured a CID match means you are getting back the data you expected and it remains immutable.
-You can see why this is desirable for use cases like NFTs where value is derived from authenticity and uniqueness.
+IPFS takes content and uses SHA-256 cryptography to create a deterministic hash representation of that data - which you can think of like a cryptographic fingerprint of the content.
+Changing even one character or pixel of that  data content would create a completely new CID.
+In practice, this means you can be assured a CID match means you are getting back the data you expected and that it remains immutable, giving you verifiability and trustless sharing capabilities.
+This simple shift to content-based addressing rather than the location-based addressing we are accustomed to on the web today, opens up technology spaces to massively distributed data syetems.
+When you can verify WHAT content is, then you don't need to care WHERE that content is coming from.
+You can see why this is desirable for use cases like NFTs where value is derived from authenticity and verifiable uniqueness, and it's not just important for NFTs either, being able to verify and trust what data is, means that you can trust transactions between actors that may not inherently trust each other otherwise, such as sending information between different countries satellites, for example.

 ### Filecoin

-A peer to peer network is only useful if you have a healthy number of distributed peers to participate in storing and sharing data.
-Most people require an incentive to participate in this type of structure.
+IPFS is a robust and unique peer to peer network where participants can run their own nodes to store and share files and folders.
+However, as with all peer to peer systems, persistence of that data is not guaranteed, because unless content is popular, or you are running your own highly available IPFS nodes or you are paying for a pinning service to store your content (which introduces a centralisation paradigm we are trying to remove in dweb), IPFS content can become unretrievable by the network.
+This is where the decentralised storage netowrk of Filecoin comes in as a complementary part of the decentralised data stack.
 Filecoin is designed to leverage a crypto-economic incentive model together with cryptographic proofs in order to ensure data is stored persistently, reliably, and verifiably across a distributed network.
 Its use of cryptographic proofs also enables smart-contract based permanence, and means that it is designed to be as permanent as you, the data owner, want it to be.
-Whether that permanence requirement is for 500 years or 5 minutes, you have total control over the timeframe you want for your storage and how many copies of it you want to ensure for resilience.
+Whether that permanence requirement is for 500 years or 5 minutes, you have total control over the timeframe you want for your storage and how many copies of it you want to ensure for resilience, and the introduction of the [Filecoin Virtual Machine (FVM)](https://fvm.filecoin.io) at the end of 2022 will further enable smarter storage contracts and automated dealmaking in the system as well as a vast array of new use cases.

 ### Filecoin Foundation

-The Filecoin [Foundation](https://fil.org/) is the steward of the Filecoin community, aspiring to put the power of humanity’s most important information back into the hands of everyone.
+The Filecoin [Foundation](https://fil.org/) is the steward of the Filecoin community, aspiring to put the power of humanity’s most important information back into the hands of everyone and making sure they are doing so in a decentralised way.
 The foundation provides resources, guidance, and fair, equitable principles to help the ecosystem flourish, and to open up the internet for a safer, stronger, and more reliable environment where everyone can thrive.

 ## NFT Use Case